SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-01-two-years-retired.md

 That's American Republicans, right there.
 Maybe the wooden heads require an application of termites?

-Sorry, that's all I got.
+Sorry, that's everything I got.
 The times are dark, and apparently so am I, despite attempts to ["show an affirming flame"]({{ site.baseurl }}/greens-asymmetry/#the-weekend-conclusion).

 ---